X

 To add data to my qualitative analysis of the MacBook Pro with M3 Max, I ran two sets of tests on four different machines (M2 MacBook Air, MacBook Pro with M1 Pro, Mac Studio with M2 Ultra, and MacBook Pro with M3 Max) to compare the results.
 First, I ran a standard Cinebench benchmark of the CPU and GPU.
 Second, I ran my own real-world test using the AI Denoise feature in Adobe Lightroom.
 I picked this Lightroom feature because it's one that I use all the time to remove graininess from RAW photos taken with my 42-megapixel Sony a7R III camera.
 The feature works magic in smoothing out images, but it's also very taxing on the processor.

-When I was at the Apple Event in September, I only had the M2 MacBook Air with me and I had to use the AI Denoise feature on about 25-30 photos.
+When I was at the Apple Event back in September, I only had the M2 MacBook Air with me, and I had to use the AI Denoise feature on about 25-30 photos.
 It really slowed me down, taking over a minute to process each one.
 So if the MacBook Pro (M3 Max) could do better in my tests, then I knew it could potentially save me a lot of time.
 So let's look at that test first.

 Real-world AI test: Lightroom Denoise (lower is better)